Laser Marking and Etching Stainless Steel

 - The metal surface will be left intact to avoid degradation by oxidation

-This is especially true for applications like marking exhaust lines which are exposed to corrosive acids.
+This is especially true for applications like marking exhaust lines that are exposed to corrosive acids.
 It also applies to marking parts that must remain spotless like car interiors.

 Laser Marking with Fiber Lasers - A Stainless Reputation